swyxio/swyxdotio/content/writing/nontechnical/js-tooling.md

 **JavaScript Tooling is just too hard to use, and [it's not your fault](https://www.theverge.com/2017/5/25/15686870/walt-mossberg-final-column-the-disappearing-computer).**

 If you clicked on this title ready to agree, you are part of the problem.
-Don't worry, so am I. I work on JavaScript Tooling and I think my tools can be a lot better. "[Let he is without sin](https://en.wiktionary.org/wiki/let_him_who_is_without_sin_cast_the_first_stone)" and all that.
+Don't worry, so am I. I work on JavaScript Tooling and I think my tools can be a lot better. "[Let he who is without sin](https://en.wiktionary.org/wiki/let_him_who_is_without_sin_cast_the_first_stone)" and all that.

 If you hate-clicked on this title ready to do an Epic Takedown™ of me, don't worry, I don't 100% agree with the premise of the title either.
 But you can probably find examples in your life where tooling sometimes _does_ suck.
 As JavaScripters, we spend a lot of time learning how to fix and paper over our tools and less time asking why.
 (This is rational behavior and the rest of this post proposes some reasons)